A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm

 A student $s_i \in S$ is either in \emph{phase $1$, $2$} or \emph{$3$}.
 In \emph{phase $1$} there are still projects on $s_i$'s list that they have not applied to.
 In \emph{phase $2$}, $s_i$ has iterated once through their list and are doing so again whilst a priority is given to $s_i$ on each lecturer's preference list, compared to other students who tie with $s_i$.
 In \emph{phase $3$}, $s_i$ is considered unassigned and carries out no more applications.
 A project $p_j$ is \emph{fully available} if $p_j$ and $l_k$ are both undersubscribed, where lecturer $l_k$ offers $p_j$.
 A student $s_i$ \emph{meta-prefers} project $p_{j_1}$ to $p_{j_2}$ if either (i) rank$(s_i,p_{j_1}) <$ rank$(s_i,p_{j_2})$, or (ii) rank$(s_i,p_{j_1}) =$ rank$(s_i,p_{j_2})$ and $p_{j_1}$ is fully available, whereas $p_{j_2}$ is not.
-In phase $1$ or $2$, $s_i$ may be either \emph{available}, \emph{provisionally assigned} or \emph{confirmed}.
+In phase $1$ or $2$, $s_i$ may be either \emph{available}, \emph{provisionally assigned} or \emph{held}.
 Student $s_i$ is \emph{available} if they are not assigned to a project.
-Student $s_i$ is \emph{provisionally assigned} if $s_i$ has been assigned in phase $1$ and there is a project still on $s_i$'s list that meta-prefers to $p_j$.
-Otherwise, $s_i$ is \emph{confirmed}.
+Student $s_i$ is \emph{provisionally assigned} to project $p_j$ if $s_i$ has been assigned in phase $1$ to $p_j$ and there is a project still on $s_i$'s list that they meta-prefer to $p_j$.
+Otherwise, $s_i$ is \emph{held}.